quirxi/tempControl/README.md

 # **Temperature Control**

-A basic temperature control example that uses to read in a temperature via a K-Type thermocouple sensor.
+A basic temperature control example that reads in a temperature via a K-Type thermocouple sensor.
 The volt output of the sensor is processed by an MAX31855 board and read out by an Arduino Nano.
 The so gained temperature value is given out to the serial console of the Arduino Nano.
 On an output pin of the arduino nano a Solid State Relay (SSR) is connected.
 A PID controller is switching the SSR till the given target temperature is reached.

 ## Instructions

 ### What you need: